Minor in Spanish

 Why pursue a minor in Spanish?

 Spanish, the 4th most spoken language in the world with approximately 548 million speakers, is an official language in 21 countries and territories, including the U.S, where Spanish is one of the official languages of Puerto Rico.
 Moreover, according to the Instituto Cervantes, the United States ranks second behind Mexico in the number of Spanish speakers.
-Fluency in more than one language, combined with an analytical understanding of literary and cultural texts, creates educated citizens who can contribute to the betterment of our society.
+Fluency in more than one language, intercultural awareness and sensitivity, and the ability to critically analyze literary and cultural texts create educated citizens who can contribute to the betterment of our society.

-A minor in Spanish demonstrates to future employers and/or graduate schools that you have achieved a certain level of linguistic ability and understanding of Hispanic cultures.
+A minor in Spanish demonstrates to future employers and/or graduate schools that you have achieved an advanced level of Spanish language proficiency and understanding of Hispanic cultures.
 Our curriculum is designed to help students hone their oral and written language skills and to learn more about Spanish and Spanish American cultures through literary and cultural studies.
-This knowledge is highly beneficial if you plan a career path with an international component or with an orientation toward the predominantly Hispanic populations in the United States.
-The minor is useful in such diverse careers as advertising, marketing, journalism, health services, government, social welfare, and public administration (to name only a few).
-See the University Career Canter's page for foreign language and international studies careers for more information about careers in which you can use your Spanish minor.
+This knowledge is highly beneficial for international career paths or for careers that engage predominantly Hispanic populations in the United States.
+The Spanish minor is useful in such diverse careers as advertising, marketing, journalism, health services, government, social welfare, and public administration (to name only a few).
+See the University Career Center's page for foreign language and international studies careers for more information about careers in which you can use your Spanish minor.